-Sallie White, a young maid working at the hotel, got in an argument with her husband one spring afternoon in the late 1800s.
+Sallie White, a young maid working at the hotel, got into an argument with her husband one spring afternoon in the late 1800s.
 She took refuge in one of the hotel’s guest rooms for the night, but her husband, incensed, sought her out the next day.
 She was badly beaten but hung on for two days before she succumbed to her injuries and passed away in the hotel.
-Her funeral was provided for by the hotel’s owners, and today she appears more often than any of the hotel’s other worldly residents.
+Her funeral was provided for by the hotel’s owners, and today she appears more often than any of the hotel’s otherworldly residents.

-Captain Richard King, one-time owner of Texas’ King Ranch, learned that he was dying.
+Captain Richard King, the one-time owner of Texas’ King Ranch, learned that he was dying.
 Rather than pass on in the comforts of his own home, he booked his favorite room at the Menger, where he stayed until his illness overcame him.
 Though his room has since been remodeled, legend says that the bed frame is still the same one he sought out for his last moments, and his funeral service took place in the hotel parlor.

-In addition to Captain King and young Mrs. White, other reported incidents include unseen kitchen help who carry utensils from counter to counter and the unknown man in buckskin who accosts guests coming out of the shower with his repetition of a single question:
+In addition to Captain King and young Mrs. White, other reported incidents include unseen kitchen help who carries utensils from counter to counter and the unknown man in buckskin who accosts guests coming out of the shower with his repetition of a single question:

 “Are you gonna stay, or are you gonna go??